Types of Market Segmentation

-Individual marketing focuses on satisfying the needs and wants of individual prospective customer.
-Individual marketing also known as one-to-one marketing or customized marketing and micro marketing.
-It’s the segmentation level where seller offer customized product to the consumer.
-It is almost like the direct marketing where the marketers target the individual customers through the direct communication channels or salespeople.
+Individual marketing focuses on satisfying the needs and wants of the individual prospective customer.
+Individual marketing is also known as one-to-one marketing or customized marketing and micromarketing.
+It’s the segmentation level where the seller offers a customized product to the consumer.
+It is almost like direct marketing where the marketers target the individual customers through direct communication channels or salespeople.

 This is mostly used in business-to-business where more attention is given to market the product or service.
 It may require product demonstration to the individual customers and home services and installation.